 A bunion can cause pain, sometimes even leading to difficulty walking.
-At Hudson Valley Foot Associates, with offices in Kingston, New Windsor, Wappingers Falls, Hudson, Red Hook, Margaretville, and West Coxsackie, New York, the esteemed board-certified podiatric foot and ankle surgeons understand that you’re anxious to eliminate your bunion and get back to normal quickly.
+At Hudson Valley Foot Associates, with offices in Kingston, New Windsor, Wappingers Falls, Hudson, and West Coxsackie, New York, the esteemed board-certified podiatric foot and ankle surgeons understand that you’re anxious to eliminate your bunion and get back to normal quickly.
 They offer the cutting-edge Lapiplasty® bunion correction procedure to remove your bunion, and this approach also facilitates early weight-bearing.
 Call the office nearest you or click on the online booking tool to arrange your consultation now.

 Bunions are a foot deformity in which the metatarsophalangeal (MTP) joint at the base of the big toe drifts out of position.
 This causes a hard bump on the side of that joint, which can be uncomfortable and even painful.
 Many people are also embarrassed by bunions.

 You can also develop much smaller bunions (bunionettes or tailor’s bunions) in the same position in the little toe.
 But most bunions are in the big toe.

 In addition to the discomfort or pain, bunions can also cause: